Alcohol monitoring and customized care options are changing the way we approach and view addiction treatment.

 Dr. Haroutunian finds that with his patients, the thought of real-time testing helps to reduce impulsive behavior.
 Soberlink acts as a mental deterrent, allowing the brain the time it needs to weigh the consequences and begin to extinguish the craving.
 This valuable window of time helps patients recognize the impulse, and act intentionally act in the best interest of their health and recovery.

 In the fight against Substance and Alcohol Use Disorders, half of the battle is fighting stigma so that patients can be given the opportunity to recover.
 Dr. Haroutunian and Soberlink are actively working to help curb the high relapse rate by changing the perception of and treatment model for Alcohol Use Disorders.

 Dr. Haroutunian continues to innovate recovery management by using Soberlink alcohol monitoring as a mental deterrent for people with co-occurring substance use disorders.
 These patients often either drink alcohol before returning to their drug of choice, or they feel that the Soberlink Device is a reminder to remain abstinent.
 In addition, families benefit through trust in the Soberlink system, thus allowing them to end their job as sobriety monitor and pave the way for healthy boundaries.

 Accountability, consistent structure, and trust are often absent from the lives of those in recovery, but modern technology provides a means to establish and reinforce these missing components.
-Soberlink, when coupled with a supportive continuum of care such as that found in Dr. Haroutunian’s organization, has proven to be a formidable opponent to active addiction.
+Soberlink, when coupled with Dr. Haroutunian’s supportive continuum of care, has proven to be a formidable opponent to active addiction.